Employing High-Dimensional RIS Information for RIS-aided Localization Systems: System Model

 \section{System Model}

-As shown in Fig. \ref{CL_RIS}, we consider an RIS-aided uplink (UL) localization system where an MU transmits the pilot signals to the BS via the RIS.
+We consider an RIS-aided uplink (UL) localization system where an MU transmits the pilot signals to the BS via the RIS.
 The BS is equipped with a uniform planar array (UPA) comprising $M_1\times M_2=M$ antennas, while the MU has a single antenna.
 Additionally, the RIS is equipped with a UPA comprising $N_1\times N_2=N$ reflecting elements.